Tuning parameter calibration for $\ell_1$-regularized logistic regression: Methodology

 \end{theorem} Let us highlight some aspects of this result: First, all results are stated for fixed $n,p$, and all constants are specified.
 The bounds are thus finite sample bounds that can provide, as opposed to asymptotic bounds, concrete insights into the practical performance of the method.
 Next, the guarantees hold for any $\gamma$ and~$\delta,$ but these quantities do {\it not} need to be specified in the method.
 Similarly, the results hold irrespective of the set~$\Lambda,$ in particular, irrespective of the number of tuning parameters~$N$.
 The set~$\Lambda$ enters the results only through~$\tuning_{\delta}^*$: the finer the grid~$\Lambda$, the more precise the optimal tuning parameter~$\tuning_{\delta}^*, $ and thus, the sharper the guarantees.
 Furthermore, the $\ell_\infty$-bounds demonstrate the optimality of the method.
 Indeed, the estimator with optimal, in practice unknown tuning parameter satisfies $\norm{\estipara_{\tuning_{\delta}^*}-\truepara}_{\infty}\leq 1.5\ratio\tuning_{\delta}^*/c_{\min}$, see Theorem~\ref{Thm:SR}.
 The bound for the estimator with the data-driven tuning parameter~$\hat\tuning$ equals this bound - up to a constant factor~3.
 Finally, since Definition~\eqref{eset} contains a threshold, which is based on the guarantee $\hat{\tuning}\leq \tuning_{\delta}^*,$ the number of false positives is typically small.
 Yet, the second part of the theorem ensures that $\hat S$ contains all sufficiently large predictors, which means that also the number of false negatives is typically small.
 Theorem~\ref{Thm:AV} thus provides accurate feature selection guarantees for the testing-scheme.
 We are not aware of any comparable feature selection (or $\ell_\infty$-) guarantees for standard calibration schemes.

+{\oldnew \begin{remark}[The constant $\constA$ in practice] The optimal value of $\constA$ in view of the theoretical bounds is $\constA=1.5\ratio/ c_{\min}$.
+As described above, support recovery with~\eqref{eqn:SLR} is not possible in highly correlated settings, and it has been pointed out that large $\beta^*$ can be problematic for $\ell_1$-penalized methods more generally~\citep{dalalyan2017prediction}.
+Assuming near-orthogonal design and small parameter values in the sense of $\norm{\beta^*}_2\approx 0$, so that $\ratio\approx 1$, $c_{\min}\approx 1/4$, we find $1.5 \ratio/c_{\min}\approx 6$.
+This suggests that an appropriate choice is $\constA=6$, and we adopt this choice throughout this paper.

+The assumption of near-orthogonal design and small parameter values might be unrealistic in practice, but the empirical studies in Section~\ref{sec:sim} and the Appendix demonstrate good performance of $\constA=6$ even when the model deviates substantially from this assumption.

+In any case, the choice of $\constA$ remains a subject for further study.
+For example, the limitations of the heuristics for $\constA$ might simply be an artifact of using the $\ell_1$-regularizer: there might be estimators different from~\eqref{eqn:SLR} for which the application of our calibration scheme leads to constants~$\constA$ that can be theorized more globally.

-To summarize, the proposed testing-based method accurately mimics the performance of the optimal tuning parameter, and yet, it is computationally efficient and does not depend on the quantities~$\gamma$ and~$\delta.$ The only parameter that enters the method is~$\constA.$ The bounds highlight the role of~$\constA$ from a theoretical point of view.
-However, $\constA$ can be set to a universal constant for all practical purposes; in particular, it does not need to be calibrated.
-Note first that the optimal value is $\constA=1.5\ratio/ c_{\min}$ in view of the theoretical bounds.
-As described above, support recovery is not possible in highly correlated settings, and it has been pointed out that large $\beta^*$ can be problematic more generally in penalized estimation \citep{ArnakMoYo14}.
-Therefore, it makes sense to assume near orthogonal design and $\beta^*$ not too large, so that $\ratio,c_{\min}\approx 1$ and consequently, $1.5 \ratio/c_{\min}\approx1.5$.
-We thus set $\constA=1.5$.
+\end{remark} To summarize, the proposed testing-based method accurately mimics the performance of the optimal tuning parameter, and yet, it is computationally efficient and does not depend on the quantities~$\gamma$ and~$\delta.$ Moreover, the parameter~$\constA$ can be set to a universal constant; in particular, $\constA$ does not require calibration.
 The simulation results below indicate that indeed no further calibration is required.
-The testing-based scheme is thus a practical scheme with a sound theoretical foundation.
+The testing-based scheme is thus a practical scheme with a sound theoretical foundation. }